dekc/vite-ts-mui-eslint-prettier-jest-storybook/README.md

-# React + TypeScript + MUI
+# React + TypeScript + MUI + Storybook + Jest

-A Vite template for React, TypeScript and the latest major version of MUI.
+A Vite template for React, TypeScript and the latest major version of MUI along with Storybook and Jest

 ## Highlights